shalphaaslam/python/full-keycloak-setup/README.md

 For e.g., https://www.informaticsmatters.com/blog/2021/06/01/installing-keycloak-on-Django-rest-framework.html
 For now, we can continue using mozilla-django-oidc python library for authentication and gradually integrate python-keycloak for authorization.
 This approach allows you to leverage your existing code while expanding functionality as needed. `python-keycloak` library provides a more comprehensive integration with Keycloak, supporting both authentication and authorization.
 It allows you to manage users, roles, and permissions directly from your Django application.
 You can use it alongside mozilla-django-oidc or as a standalone solution.

+Note: Make sure to replace all below-mentioned IP address with your IP address.
 ## To verify whether keycloak uses configured DB:
 1. check the schema keycloak is created already in the DB configured in docker-compose.yml. if not, create a schema keycloak under wicloud
 2. After running keycloak, exec "docker exec -it 9c82f7c44a97 /bin/bash"
 3. In bash, exec "/opt/keycloak/bin/kc.sh show-config"
 It should show the DB configuration imported from docker-compose.yaml.
 If its "dev-file" instead, then its using inmemory H2 DB.

+## To discover authorisation URLs for the keycloak running (can be used to configure django settings):
+curl http://192.168.160.1:8080/realms/master/.well-known/openid-configuration

 ## Authorization Services Enablement

-### To discover Authorization urls for the keycloak :
-curl http://192.168.160.1:8080/realms/master/.well-known/openid-configuration

 ## Setup steps:
 1. create userProfile attribute in realm settings and enable uma in realm settings(verify that service_account tab has uma_protection). this user attribute can be multi-valued. however, in that case, changes required in our ,custom javascript policy.